 Effective Jan.
-16, 2017, Overland Park's permit fee calculation method is no longer be based on the type of work being performed, but rather on the number of addresses or parcels impacted.
+16, 2017, Overland Park's permit fee calculation method will no longer be based on the type of work being performed, but rather on the number of addresses or parcels impacted.

 The public right-of-way generally is the area 10 feet behind the curb toward the homeowner's property.